rwlink3z8/pyw2sites/README.md

 I chose this topic because it was interesting to me, I played football through college and anecdotally, I always believed the greatest impact inclement weather had on the game could be seen in the passing game.
-I find it interesting because the greatest evolution over time has been a fundamental shift towards a pass first offense.
+I find it interesting for two major reasons

+1. The greatest evolution over time has been a fundamental shift towards a pass first offense.

 ![offensive trends](https://github.com/rwlink3z8/pyw2sites/blob/master/images/eldo5-rushing-and-passing-yards-per-team-game_1.png)

 that image came from:
 https://www.eldo.co/nfl-rushing-and-passing-in-four-charts.html

+2. The playoffs are in January, this gives

 # Hypothesis - Inclement weather in the form of rain or snow has a negative impact on the passing game